uw-cryo/fetch_dem/README.md

 ```

 ### Notes
-- Please create a free account with OpenTopography to receive an API key
+- Please create a free account with OpenTopography to receive an API key and pass this to `apikey`
   - https://opentopography.org/blog/introducing-api-keys-access-opentopography-global-datasets
   - The default `demoapikeyot2022` can be used for testing
-- All global DEMs hosted on opentopography can be specified, such as 'COP30','COP90','SRTMGL1_E','SRTMGL1','SRTM_GL3','NASADEM'
+- `demtype` can be any of the global DEMs hosted on opentopography.
+See link above for latest list.
+  - As of June 2023: `['SRTMGL3', 'SRTMGL1', 'SRTMGL1_E', 'AW3D30', 'AW3D30_E', 'SRTM15Plus', 'NASADEM', 'COP30', 'COP90', 'EU_DTM', 'GEDI_L3']`
-- The region of interest can be defined with a vector polygon (e.g., shapefile, geojson) passed to `-bound_shp` keyword argument or rectangular extent in lat/lon (bounds 'minx miny maxx maxy')
+- The region of interest `extent` can be defined with a vector polygon (e.g., shapefile, geojson) filename passed to `-bound_shp` or a rectangular bounding box extent in lat/lon coordinates ('minx miny maxx maxy')
 - To interactively define a region of interest, we recommend [geojson.io](https://geojson.io/)
   - Draw a rectangular bounding box
   - Copy/paste the output geojson block and save as a .geojson file
   - Pass this .geojson to `-bound_shp`

 ## Requirements
 - python 3.8+